List of Romanian royal consorts

 Consorts of Romanian monarchs were persons married to the Romanian monarch during his reign.
 All monarchs of modern Romania were male with the title of King of the Romanians, but all Romanian consorts were women with the title of Queen of Romania and style Majesty, rather than Queen of the Romanians.
-The following women were Queens of Romania as spouses of the kings of modern Romania between 1859 and 1947:
+The following women were Queens of Romania as spouses of the kings of modern Romania between 1859 and 1927, while Helen of Greece and Denmark was Queen Mother between 1927 and 1947.